 If your care needs can’t be met by your normal arrangements, for example your care provider can’t deliver your care and support, or your Personal Assistant becomes ill, please contact us on 01609 780780.

 Because of social distancing, we have decided to stop day services we provide for older people in our care homes.
-If this affects you, we will contact you to discuss how this may impact you.
-Managers of the affected day services will also link with families, carers and the person with welfare checks on a regular basis.

 At the moment we have no plans to change short breaks.
 We will let people know if there are any changes.